RetroReversing/retroReversing/categories/misc/Books.md

 * **Wordware Game Developer's Library** - From 1999 to 2009 (Becomes Jones and Bartlett Publishers)

 ## Notable Authors
-Some of the most prolific authors in the game development genre were:
+Some of the most prolific authors in the game development genre are:
-* **Andre LaMothe** - Celebrated Author and became Editor for the entire Prima Tech/Premier Press Game Development Book Series
+* **Andre LaMothe** - Celebrated author and editor for the entire Prima Tech/Premier Press Game Development Book Series.
-* **Jonathan S. Harbour** - Wrote over 20 programming books.
+* **Jonathan S. Harbour** - Authored over 20 programming books.
 Worked on the Sega Mega Drive version of "Wayne Gretzky Hockey" using a scripting language and Motorola 68K Assembly Language.
-* **Mark DeLoura**
+* **Mark DeLoura** - Author of the first two Game Programming Gems books (along with the Best of version) and editor of Game Developer magazine.
-* **Steve Rabin**
+* **Steve Rabin** - Specializes in Game AI books such as the Game AI Wisdom series.
-* **Wolfgang Engel**
+* **Wolfgang Engel** - Specializes in game graphics, specifically shader development, writing books such as the ShaderX series.

 ## Published in 1976